 The Problem

+A high-throughput CAP/CLIA clinical genomics lab had a major gap in traceability across its workflow.
 Case creation and accessioning were digital, but all downstream lab processes were tracked on paper.

 - No visibility into sample status once inside the lab